complexlogic/flex-launcher/extra/docs/configuration.md

  # Configuration File Overview
 Flex Launcher uses an [INI file](https://en.wikipedia.org/wiki/INI_file) to configure settings and menus.
-The INI file consists of sections enclosed in brackets, and in each section there are entries which consist of a key and a value.
+The INI file consists of sections enclosed in square brackets, and in each section there are entries which consist of a key and a value.
 Example:
 ```
 [Section]
 Key1=value